 Columbia University Head Start (CUHS) provides services to 300 low-income children and their families from birth to age five, as well as to pregnant women.
 Led by Carmen Rodriguez, PhD, the program’s target population is primarily immigrant Latino children from the Northern Manhattan community.
 Head Start services are provided through a combination of center-based groups and home visits by a bilingual, multidisciplinary staff.

-In 1990, a team of faculty in Public Health and Pediatrics were determined to solidly root preventative services for the community through a university sponsored program.
+In 1990, a team of Public Health and Pediatrics faculty were determined to solidly root preventative services for the community through in university sponsored program.
 With its focus on the whole child and the centrality of the parent’s role in child development, Head Start met that goal.
-Today, CUHS is a fixture in the Northern Manhattan community providing holistic preventative and educational services to children and families.
+Today, CUHS is a fixture in the Northern Manhattan community, providing holistic preventative and educational services to children and families.

 Columbia University Collaborations

 Columbia University Head Start is also a teaching site for professional schools at Columbia University.
-It provides service learning for the School of Public Health, the Department of Pediatrics, Family Medicine, Child Psychiatry, and the School of Dental Health.
-It pilots interventions in public health, and is currently a site for a Columbia University translational research grant.
-The major contribution of the program is as an incubator of pilot projects which can be and are disseminated nationally and internationally.
-The program is a demonstration of the potential in the collaboration between Head Start and University community.
+It provides service learning for the School of Public Health, the departments of Pediatrics, Family Medicine, and Child Psychiatry, and the School of Dental Health.
+It pilots interventions in public health and is currently a site for a Columbia University translational research grant.
+The major contribution of the program is as an incubator of pilot projects that are disseminated nationally and internationally.
+The program is a demonstration of the potential in the collaboration between Head Start and the Columbia University community.